lundegaard/react-union/packages/react-union/API.md

 ## Route
-Object that is used for pairing a DOM mark with Widget.
+The object that is used for pairing a DOM mark with Widget.

 ### Properties:
 * [`path`]\(*string*) if there is the *DOM-mark* with `name` that equals to `path` than the route is used
 * [`getComponents(done: function): undefined`]\(*function*) If `path` and `name` are matching, than the `getComponents` is called after `<Union />` finishes scan of the DOM.
 `getComponents` has one argument `done`.
-You should call it after the load of your widget is done.
+You should call it after a load of your widget is done.
 You must pass the main React component of your widget as the argument of the `done`:

 ```js
 // routeForMyWidget.js